bloomberg/chef-bcs/certs/README.md

 **ssl_ca_intermediate_file_path:**

 Also, you may need to update the proxy items in the same file to represent your proxy settings if you use proxies.

+The *.pem file(s) need to be copied into this directory.
+The .gitignore will not push the certs which is a good thing (please do not attempt to push any *.pem or *.crt files upstream)!